ljr-ifsp/simos/README.md

 Author
 =====

-The code was forked in Sep 7, 2013 by
+The code was spawned in Sep 7, 2013 by

 	Lourenco Alves
 	São Paulo's Federal Institute of Technology